DataDog/hiring-engineers/answers.md

  Datadog is a useful tool for measuring variables, tagging different services to make groupings, and then analyzing those grouped variables in a human readable way.
 Additionally other features include alerting, automated/synthetic testing, etc.

 One application that seems interesting to me is monitoring and correlating the weather and birds, a nerdy quarantine hobby of mine (in 2020, I saw 93 unique species of birds).
-One of the best ways to view birds, particularly certain species, is to attract them using a backyard feeder.
+One of the best ways to view birds, is to attract them using a backyard feeder.
 Many of these were in my family’s backyard in Massachusetts, on a balcony feeder.
 I would like to correlate certain weather patterns with the appearance of particular birds at the backyard feeder.

 ![](datadogScreenshots/bird_feeder_picture.jpg)

-Here’s what a system design for this could look like, to illustrate how I think Datadog could be used to solve the problem :
+Here’s what a system design for this could look like, to illustrate how I think Datadog could be used to solve the problem:

-1. Set up sensor devices: they would need to be on an OS where you can install the DataDog agent.
+1. Set up sensor devices: they would need to be hooked up to an OS where you can install the DataDog agent.
 Have a thermometer measuring temperature, another device measuring humidity, and a device to measure the incidence of light (photo_incidence) on the balcony.

 2. Tag all of these as one service.
-Sidenote: across a larger property (ie a park), it seems like you could geotag each, if you had different instances of a measuring service .
+Across a larger property (ie a park), we could also have a tag with a geo-tag, if you had different instances of a measuringsetup.

 3. Setup a bird feeder with sensors at its access points, with a camera to capture images of the bird accessing the feeder.
-When the bird feeder is accessed, log this as an event, perhaps with an associated link.
-You could use Datadog APM to register this event.
+When the bird feeder is accessed, log this as an event, with an associated image link.
+You can use Datadog APM to register this event.
  It would be great if we could identify the bird from the images using AI - it seems like the best systems still have some trouble, so this may involve some manual tagging at the moment.

- From Datadog’s perspective it does not make a difference whether the bird is manually identified, we can log the associated event with the time stamp of observation, when the bird is identified.
+ From Datadog’s perspective it does not make a difference whether the bird is manually identified, we can log the associated event with the time stamp of observation, once the bird is identified.
  Lastly, capture this bird event as a list of **bird_sighting**.
 To avoid multiple events from the bird, we could clean the data or aggregate events within Datadog, using the aggregation feature.